-9. Prior to the commencement of development a tree protection plan for all retained trees and details of tree protection measures in accordance with BS 5837:2012 shall be submitted to and approved in writing by the Local Planning Authority.
+9. Prior to the commencement of the 2017/18/19 removal of equipment and trees, as shown on plan PAC2697-013 Rev 2016/01, a tree protection plan for all retained trees and details of tree protection measures in accordance with BS 5837:2012 shall be submitted to and approved in writing by the Local Planning Authority.
 The approved measures shall be implemented in full throughout the lifetime of the development.